 Continuing autumn’s trend of numerous national holidays, winter has its very own set of vacation days – off to the hot spring!

-The Emperor’s Birthday celebrates, as the name suggests, the birthday of the currently reigning emperor.
+■The Emperor's Birthday: The Emperor’s Birthday celebrates, as the name suggests, the birthday of the currently reigning emperor.
 As of right now, the regent is Emperor Akihito and his birthday is on the 23rd of December.

-The Japanese New Year follows the Gregorian calendar and thus, New Year’s Day is the 1st of January.
+■New Year’s Day: The Japanese New Year follows the Gregorian calendar and thus, New Year’s Day is the 1st of January.
 The cultural New Year’s celebrations, however, span for several days to weeks before and after this day.

-This holiday, celebrated on the 2nd Monday of January, celebrates every young adult that has turned 20 years old over the past year – the age of majority.
+■Coming of Age Day: This holiday, celebrated on the 2nd Monday of January, celebrates every young adult that has turned 20 years old over the past year – the age of majority.
 Ceremonies are held all over Japan and many a youth in suit or kimono can be seen on this particular Monday.

-February 11th marks the foundation of Japan, dating back to Emperor Jimmu (660 BC).
+■National Foundation Day: February 11th marks the foundation of Japan, dating back to Emperor Jimmu (660 BC).
 It actually coincides with the traditional New Year’s Day of the lunisolar calendar, as the emperor is said to have ascended the throne during New Year’s.